 iOS 15 boasts several new features that enhance personalization and productivity.
 Among these is Focus mode, which, as the name suggests, is designed to minimize distractions so you can focus on whatever you’re doing.

 Moreover, it works across iOS 15, iPadOS 15, and macOS Monterey, so it’s a pretty nifty tool for those with multiple devices.
-I tested it out, and this article will show you how to use Focus on iPhone running iOS 15 and pretty much everything you need to know about the feature.
+I tested it out, and this article will show you how iPhone Focus works in iOS 15 and pretty much everything you need to know about the feature.

 While the generic Do Not Disturb mode would simply silence all your notifications, Focus lets you choose if you want to get specific priority notifications while silencing others.
 For instance, while you’re at work, you might want to mute all calls except those from your child’s school.

 There are several different Focus “modes” you can set up and customize according to your needs.
 Here is the list of Focus options: